 Some nonlinear techniques are label-free, reduce the toxication of the tissue under observation and characterise the biochemical processes the closest to ones occurring in the living organisms.
 The high peak intensity of ultrashort laser pulses are required to maximize data acquisition rate and minimize tissue heating.

-Biolit 2 is great for multiphoton microscopy.
+Biolit 2 is perfect choice for multiphoton microscopy.
 The laser delivers sub-80fs pulse duration with a nearly perfect Gaussian-like pulse shape and near diffraction limited beam quality.
 The lack of pulse pedestal and sideband satellites enables highly efficient signal generation in the tissue and suppression of background noise.
-The platform allows a wide range of pulse repetition rates from 15 to 40 MHz.
+The platform allows a wide range of pulse repetition rates from 15 MHz to 40 MHz.

 The lower pulse repetition rate compared to common Ti:Sapphire oscillators provide higher peak power at the same avg. power level.
 This prevents thermal damage of the tissue.
 High peak to average power ratio facilitates up to 5x higher signal at the same average power compared to industry’s standard 80 MHz pulse repetition rate.